Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Empirical Bayes Uncertainty Quantification

-This posterior distribution then allows us to generate draws from our posterior distribution for the true data given the noisy data.\footnote{Note that the measurement error distribution does not have to be mean zero, so also allows for measurement error bias.
+Using this estimated posterior, we can generate draws for the true data given the noisy data.\footnote{Note that the measurement error distribution does not have to be mean zero, so also allows for measurement error bias.
 Nevertheless, even mean zero measurement error can result in bias in the counterfactual prediction of interest.
 This is automatically taken into account by the Bayesian approach when quantifying uncertainty.
-Furthermore, the individual measurement error distributions can be arbitrarily correlated in this general setup. }
+Furthermore, the individual measurement error distributions can be arbitrarily correlated in this general setup.}

 The Bayesian approach allows researchers to incorporate economic knowledge through the prior.
-For example when considering measurement error in non-negative flows between locations one can fit a prior centered on a gravity model, which I will do in Section \ref{subsec:EB_UQ_Default_approach}.
+For example when considering measurement error in non-negative flows between locations, one can fit a prior centered on a gravity model, which I will do in Section \ref{sec:Default_approach}.